Do You Have Histamine Intolerance? 4 Steps to Rebuild Tolerance

 There are two places where histamine is broken down:

 As we mentioned earlier, the body breaks down histamine with the help of specialized enzymes.
-When you are healthy, you can tolerate high-histamine foods, as well as the histamine that you naturally produce.
+When your gut is balanced, you can tolerate high-histamine foods, as well as the histamine that you naturally produce.

 In order to rebuild your histamine tolerance, it is essential to repair the lining of the gut since the gut lining releases one major group of enzymes.